dj0abr/QO100_Transceiver/README.md

 This project is a fully functional software based transceiver for QO-100

 !
 ATTENTION: this is work in progress.
 Do not use these files until this warning is removed !
+Status May,27 2021 ...
+RX is fully working

 ## Hardware requirements